xxoommd/sophie-s-world/chapter02-the-top-hat.md

 An anxious expression came over her mother's face.
 She did indeed go into the kitchen and put the potatoes on.
 After a while she came back into the living room, and this time it was she who pushed Sophie into an armchair.

+"There's something I must talk to you about," she began.
+Sophie could tell by her voice that it was something serious.
+"You haven't gotten yourself mixed up with drugs, have you, dear?"

+Sophie was just about to laugh, but she understood why the question was being brought up now.

+"Are you nuts?" she said.
+"That only makes you duller."

+No more was said that evening about either drugs or white rabbits.